Ian Livingstone (property developer): Career

+In 1987, Livingstone and his brother founded London & Regional Properties, initially buying distressed assets during the commercial property crash.
+He has served as the co-Executive Chairman of London & Regional Properties with his brother since 1993.
+Through this holding company, they own David Lloyd Leisure and the leasehold for Cliveden House in Berkshire, and Hilton Hotels in London's Green Park and Park Lane.
+They redeveloped Marks & Spencer's former headquarters at 55 Baker Street, which now houses the offices of Knight Frank, the accountant BDO Stoy Hayward, and London & Regional itself.

 Livingstone served as the chairman and majority shareholder of the Optika Clulow Group, a retail chain which owned 170 optician stores, including David Clulow, Sunglass Hut, Harrods and Selfridges opticians, from 1990 to 2010.
 Another major shareholder was his brother Richard Livingstone, a surveyor.
 The brothers sold the retail chain in 2011 and are now primarily property developers.

 Many of their early developments were financed by Jacob Rothschild's merchant bank Dawnay Day, who Ian said "proved very supportive".

 Livingstone is the owner of Brightark, an investment vehicle.
 In 2005, in partnership with Claudio Del Vecchio, the President of the Retail Brand Alliance, he agreed to open Brooks Brothers stores in the United Kingdom.
 By 2006, they had opened one on Old Broad Street and another one on Regent Street, with plans to open a dozen more.

-He has served as the co-Executive Chairman of London & Regional Properties with his brother since 1993.
-Through this holding company, they own David Lloyd Leisure and the leasehold for Cliveden House in Berkshire, and Hilton Hotels in London's Green Park and Park Lane.
-They redeveloped Marks & Spencer's former headquarters at 55 Baker Street, which now houses the offices of Knight Frank, the accountant BDO Stoy Hayward, and London & Regional itself.

 In 2012, it was reported that the Livingstone brothers were submitting plans for a £600 million project by London's Waterloo station, that would involve the demolition of the 1960s office block, Elizabeth House, and replacing it with two towers, one of 29 storeys and the other of 10 storeys.
 The previous plan for three towers had been approved by London mayor Boris Johnson but rejected by the British government in 2009.

 As of 2015, together with Jaime Gilinski Bacal, they are developing the $700 million Panama Pacifico project in Panama City, Panama on the former Howard Air Force Base.
 He also serves on the Board of Trustees of The Mayor's Fund for London.
-In the 2014 Sunday Times Rich List, together with his brother Richard, they have an estimated net worth of £2.6 billion.